Education Internships in Cape Town

 About Program

-If you are interested in pursuing a career in education, you will likely want to spend as much time as possible in a classroom environment under the supervision of a qualified teacher.
-A South Africa student teaching internship offers you the ideal opportunity to gain practical international teaching experience while engaging South Africa’s spectacular culture.
+If you are interested in pursuing a career in education, spending time in classroom environments under qualified teacher supervision is essential.
+A South Africa student teaching internship offers you the opportunity to gain practical international teaching experience while immersing yourself in South Africa's educational landscape and culture.

-We have placed students in a variety of different school environments working with children of all ages.
-This includes pre-school, primary, senior elementary, high schools, and special needs schools.
+We have placed students in diverse school environments working with children of all ages, including pre-school, primary, senior elementary, high schools, and special needs schools.
+Teaching abroad provides insights into different educational philosophies and classroom management techniques.

 Video and Photos